KRONE: Scalable LLM-Augmented Log Anomaly Detection via Hierarchical Abstraction: Hierarchical Framework: Execution and Optimization

 \textbf{\nestedformat{} Detector via LLM Reasoning.} Beyond enabling simple detectors on complex data, decomposition also makes large-scale LLM-based anomaly detection feasible by operating on \appseqs{} instead of full log sequences.
 Moreover, due to the atomicity and reusability of \appseqs{}, each unique \appseq{} needs to be processed only once. this yields resource savings up to $43.7\times$ as confirmed by our empirical evaluation (Section~\ref{sec:exp:hier_viz}, Figure~\ref{fig:tokens}).

 To this end, the \app{} hierarchy naturally supports LLM-based detection.
 As illustrated in Figure~\ref{fig:arch}(b), each \appseq{} is embedded (of the log key chunk) and summarized into a textual description during both training and testing, and these artifacts are stored in level-specific knowledge bases.
 During testing, following the standard in-context learning (ICL) paradigm~\cite{brown2020language,min2022rethinking}, the summary of a test \appseq{}, along with the summaries of its top-$k$ most similar normal siblings retrieved from the knowledge bases as examples, are formatted into a prompt to the LLM for the prediction and an explanation.
 To avoid redundant re-summarization and ensure semantic consistency, we leverage the nested structure and summarize in a bottom-up manner: each lower-level \appseq{} is first summarized by an LLM.
 These summaries are recursively used as building blocks to compose the summary of a higher-level \appseq{} using LLM.
-The prompts are available in our Supplement\footref{supplement}.
+The prompts used in our method are publicly available\footnote{\url{https://github.com/LeiMa0324/Krone_official/blob/main/krone_hierarchy/PROMPTS.py}}.

 While our focus is on enabling a scalable LLM detection pipeline, the framework itself is detector-agnostic: more advanced LLM reasoning strategies (e.g., chain-of-thought~\cite{wei2023chainofthoughtpromptingelicitsreasoning}, ReAct~\cite{react}) can be seamlessly integrated.